runck014/cartography_and_geovisualization_course/00_intro_to_tech_stack.md

 2. Create new repo titled `5588_00_intro_repo`
 3. Open VSCode > View > Terminal
 4. Confirm you have git installed by typing 'git -version'
-5. In terminal navigate to your class folder on your computer using `ls` or `dir` to see directory contents, and `cd` to change directories
+5. In terminal navigate to your class folder on your computer using `ls` or `dir` to see directory contents, and `cd` to change directories. `mkdir <name>` creates a new folder.
 6. Clone the repo with `git clone <insert web address ending in .git` accessed on repo main page

 ## Project Structure